Damodar River: Damodar Valley

-The Damodar Valley is spread across Hazaribagh, Ramgarh, Koderma, Giridih, Dhanbad, Bokaro and Chatra districts in Jharkhand and Bardhaman and Hooghly districts in West Bengal and partially covers Palamu, Ranchi, Lohardaga and Dumka districts in Jharkhand and Howrah, Bankura and Purulia districts in West Bengal with a command area of 24235 km2.
+The Damodar Valley is spread across Hazaribagh, Ramgarh, latehar, Dhanbad, Bokaro and Chatra,RANCHI districts in Jharkhand and Bardhaman and Hooghly districts in West Bengal and partially covers Palamu, Ranchi, Lohardaga and Dumka districts in Jharkhand and Howrah, Bankura and Purulia districts in West Bengal with a command area of 24235 km2.

 The Damodar valley is rich in coal.
 It is considered as the prime centre of coking coal in the country.
 Massive deposits are found in the central basin spreading over 2883 km2.
 The important coalfields in the basin are Jharia, Raniganj, West Bokaro, East Bokaro, Ramgarh, South Karanpura and North Karanpura.

 The Damodar Valley is one of the most industrialised parts of India.
 Three integrated steel plants (Bokaro, Burnpur and Durgapur) of Steel Authority of India Limited (SAIL) and other factories are in the valley.

 Damodar Valley Corporation (D.V.C.)

 Several dams have been constructed in the valley, for the generation of hydroelectric power.
 The valley is called “the Ruhr of India”.
 Damodar Valley Corporation, popularly known as DVC, came into being on July 7, 1948, by an Act of the Constituent Assembly of India (Act No. XIV of 1948) as the first multipurpose river valley project of independent India.
 It is modeled on the Tennessee Valley Authority of the United States.

 The initial focus of the DVC were flood control, irrigation, generation, transmission and distribution of electricity, eco-conservation and afforestation, as well as job creation for the socio-economic well-being of the people residing in and around areas affected by DVC projects.
 However, over the past few decades, power generation has gained priority.
 Other objectives of the DVC remain part of its primary responsibility.
 The dams in the valley have a capacity to moderate peak floods of 250000 to 650000 ft3/s.
 DVC has created irrigation potential of 3640 km2.

 The first dam was built across the Barakar River, a tributary of the Damodar river at Tilaiya in 1953.
 The second one was built across the Konar River, another tributary of the Damodar river at Konar in 1955.
 Two dams across the rivers Barakar and Damodar were built at Maithon in 1957 and Panchet in 1958.
 Both the dams are some 8 km upstream of the confluence point of the rivers.
 These four major dams are controlled by DVC.
 Durgapur Barrage was constructed downstream of the four dams in 1955, across the Damodar river at Durgapur, with head regulators for canals on either side for feeding an extensive system of canals and distributaries.
 In 1978, the government of Bihar (that was before the formation of the state of Jharkhand) constructed the Tenughat Dam across the Damodar river outside the control of DVC.
 It proposes constructing a dam across the Barakar river at Belpahari in Jharkhand state.